chezcye/Free-Code-Camp/responsive-web-design/tribute-page/README.md

 User Stories:

-Your tribute page should have a main element with a corresponding id of main, which contains all other elements You should see an element with an id of title, which contains a string (i.e. text), that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug")
+You should see an element with an id of title, which contains a string (i.e. text), that describes the subject of the tribute page (e.g. "Dr. Norman Borlaug")
 You should see either a figure or a div element with an id of img-div Within the #img-div element, you should see an img element with a corresponding id="image"